 For lower prices, head to clothing stores like H&M or other small independent shops with clothing and eyewear along Købmagergade.

 In Denmark, you should check out the local flea markets.
 No matter if you are stopping in a large city like Copenhagen or walking through a small town, you are unlikely to miss one on summer weekends.
 In Copenhagen, there are three major markets.
 Frederiksberg and the Israels Plads flea markets offer great value.
 Gammel Strand, however, is unique with its canalside setting and outdoor coffee shops.
 The flea market season in Denmark starts in late May and ends in early October.

 As is common in most European countries, time is displayed using a 24-hour clock, commonly known in the United States as military time.
 Most stores operate Monday through Friday from 10:00 to 18:00, which is the same as saying 10 a.m. to 6 p.m.

 On Saturdays, stores should be open from 9 a.m. to 3 p.m.
 (9:00 to 15:00).

 On Sunday, only a few stores might be open, primarily bakeries, florists, and souvenir shops.

 Malls and department stores may have longer opening hours.

-With special permission, shops and stores have been granted 8 Sundays during the year on which they are allowed to open for business.
-Currently, they are: April 2, May 4, Jun 15, as well as December 3, 10, 17, and 21 (last 4 Sundays before Christmas).
+With special permission, shops and stores have been granted eight Sundays during the year on which they are allowed to open for business.
+They are usually April 2, May 4, June 15, as well as December 3, 10, 17, and 21 (the last four Sundays before Christmas).